dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-9 PMU.md

 ### Performance Monitoring Counters {#sec:PMC}

-If we imagine a simplified view of the processor, it may look something like what is shown in Figure @fig:PMC.
+If we imagine a simplified view of a processor, it may look something like what is shown in Figure @fig:PMC.
 As we discussed earlier in this chapter, a modern CPU has caches, a branch predictor, an execution pipeline, and other units.
 When connected to multiple units, a PMC can collect interesting statistics from them.
 For example, it can count how many clock cycles have passed, how many instructions were executed, how many cache misses or branch mispredictions happened during that time, and other performance events.

 ![Simplified view of a CPU with a performance monitoring counter.](../../img/uarch/PMC.png){#fig:PMC width=60%}